- Level 2 Apprenticeship in Engineering Operative (Fabrication/Welder) - Medway

 - Relevant and applicable industry experience

 - Once fully qualified, marine engineers can earn £24,000-£55,000 per year.*

 Employers must provide their apprentices with a contract of employment for a minimum of 30 hours per week, which should include your attendance at College.
 Apprentices must be paid at least the National Apprenticeship Minimum Wage, but this can be increased at the discretion of your employer.

 What careers are available?

 - Technical support technician

 Why choose MidKent College?

 An Engineering apprenticeship with MidKent College will equip you with all of the skills you need to become an engineering professional.
-Our apprenticeship advisers can also help you to find an apprenticeship vacancy with a local employer – check out the latest vacancies available now.

 We work with trusted local employers to ensure that what you learn on your apprenticeships is relevant, up-to-date and accurate.